CANOE MATERIALS

 Aluminum

 Aluminum is the only metallic material used to build canoes.
-They are an outgrowth of the aircraft industry.
+It is an outgrowth of the aircraft industry.
 These boats were once the most common rental canoe and can still be found at most rental facilities, though they are becoming less popular recently.
 They require virtually no maintenance, but are noisy to paddle and can be quite uncomfortable due to air and water temperatures tramsmitting through them.

 Aluminum will not slide over rocks as readily as other materials.